-The Profit Impact of Market Strategy (PIMS), conducted under the Strategic Planning Institute in Cambridge, Massachusetts, have a database which contains over 3,000 records of detailed business performance.
+The Profit Impact of Market Strategy (PIMS), conducted under the Strategic Planning Institute in Cambridge, Massachusetts, have a database which contains records of detailed business performance of over 3,000 business units.
 The Institute is a co-operative run by its members.
 The database allows a detailed analysis of the parameters which influence business performance.
 A key PIMS concept is relative perceived quality (RPQ); this is the product and service offering as perceived by the customer.
-PIMS data is often used to model options before adapting a change initiative and to assess how improvements translate into improved profits and enhanced customer loyalty.
+PIMS data are often used to model options before adapting a change initiative and to assess how improvements translate into improved profits and enhanced customer loyalty.
 It has been established that the factors having most leverage on return on investment are RPQ and relative market share, and that companies with large market shares are those whose quality is relatively high, whereas companies with small market shares are those whose quality is relatively low (see Buzzell and Gale 1987).
 Another key finding is that businesses who know and understand customers' priorities for quality improvements can achieve a threefold increase in profitability (Roberts 1996).